hermanbanken/rp/intro.md

 - Sensor Fusion example from course but then using Rx
 - traffic information agent : changing traffic causes changing departure time / arrival time
 - weather agent: rain predicted causes calendar to change

+## Elm: no Signals of Signals
+When Evan Czaplicki created Elm he decided to not support Signals of Signals.
+In official terms: a Signal is an Applicative Functor and not a Monad.
+His reasoning is that this construction would allow switching statefull signals, and the exact behavior of switched statefull signals would be hard and unpleasant to define.
+Here a statefull signal is a signal which uses history (in Elm the *foldp* primitive).
+He uses the example of a statefull signal depending on mouse clicks: for example determining when two clicks are within a certain time frame, to detect double clicks.
+When the signal would be switched away, should it still need to receive clicks?
+Or should it only receive those click when in use?
+Evan decided neither was logical, and opted not to support this behavior altogether.

 ## Difficulties with implicit syntax
 To demonstrate that dynamic languages with implicit reactivity has a disadvantage too: you loose precise control.
 Lets demonstrate this.
 In the following snippet we setup 2 reactive variables, and with Tracker.autorun we register a dependency.
 When using Meteor normally, you would register the dependency in the template setup method.
 That function is already wrapped in Tracker.autorun, making the snippet fully implicit.